TranNhatTan14/Obsidian/Vocabulary/instruct.md

 antonyms:
 homophones:
 anagrams:
-description:
+description: to train or provide with knowledge
 prefix:
-root:
+root: struct - build
 suffix:
-pronunciation:
-example:
-etymology:
 ---